Express and Verified Installment Agreements for Payroll Taxes

 Key takeaways

-• Express installment agreements - 24-month payment plans for businesses owing $25,000 or less in payroll tax.
+- Express installment agreements - 24-month payment plans for in-operation businesses owing $25,000 or less in payroll tax.
+Effectively replaced by the Simple Payment Plan in 2026.

-• Non-express installment agreements - Requires a financial disclosure, available to businesses that owe more than $25,000 or need longer than 24 months to pay.
+- Non-express installment agreements - Requires a financial disclosure, available to businesses that owe more than $25,000 in trust fund taxes.

-• How to apply - Apply for express installment agreements online or over the phone.
-Call to apply if you don't qualify for an express agreement.
+- How to apply - Apply for express installment agreements online or apply for a Simple Payment Plan or a financially verified payment plan over the phone.

 In-Business Express Installment Agreements

-The IRS offers Express Installment Agreements to in-operation businesses that need to make monthly payments on their payroll taxes.
+The IRS offers Express Installment Agreements to in-operation businesses that need to make monthly payments on their payroll taxes or other trust fund taxes, like excise taxes.
 To qualify, your business must meet the following criteria:

-• Owe $25,000 or less - If you owe over this amount, you can qualify if you make a payment to bring the tax debt under the threshold.
+- Owe $25,000 or less in trust fund taxes - If you owe over this amount, you can qualify if you make a payment to bring the tax debt under the threshold before you apply.

 How to apply